itsmeRick/lazy-git-init/README.md

 One script to make a project directory and all related git initializations

-I only wrote this to work on my laptop running Arch Linux... <3
+I only wrote this to work on my laptop running Arch Linux, so haven't tested on other systems...

 Need to create a .env file as this script uses python-dotenv to load your github credentials and project paths